luvit/luvit.io/articles/redis-client.md

   tags = { "redis", "websocket", "data" },
 }

-Have you ever wanted to use Redis with Luvit?
+Have you ever wanted to use [Redis][] with Luvit?
 Now you can with the new [`creationix/redis-client`](https://luvit.io/lit.html#author:creationix%20redis-client) package in lit!

-One luvit program will consume a public [websocket based API][] to get live RSVPs for meetup.com and write some data to redis.
+One Luvit program will consume a public [websocket based API][] to get live RSVPs for Meetup and write some data to Redis.

-Another luvit program will serve a webpage with a live leaderboard of most popular group topics (also via websockets) to the browser.
+Another Luvit program will serve a webpage with a live leaderboard of most popular group topics (also via websockets) to the browser.

 ![Sample Output](redis-client/sample.png)